-What is difference between IGES and STEP Files?
+What is the difference between IGES and STEP Files?

 IGES and STEPFILES both are “neutral file formats”.
 They are compatible with using different 3D packages.
 The IGES (Initial Graphics Exchange Specification) is the oldest developed in the mid ’70s used to solve compatibility issues between different software packages.
 Let’s discuss about each of them in brief: